-The Royal Decree on Immigration Office Procedure provides for an information brochure to be handed to the asylum seeker the moment he or she introduces the asylum application.
+The Royal Decree on Immigration Office Procedure provides an information brochure to be handed to the asylum seeker when he or she introduces the asylum application.
 The brochure is supposed to be in a language the asylum seeker can reasonably be expected to understand and should at least contain information about the asylum procedure, the application of the Dublin III Regulation, the eligibility criteria of the Refugee Convention and of subsidiary protection status, access to legal assistance, the possibility for children to be assisted during the interview, reception accommodation, the obligation to cooperate, the existence of organisations that assist asylum seekers and migrants and the contact details of the UNHCR representative in Belgium.

 The Guardianship Service has developed a leaflet on assistance to unaccompanied children.
 This leaflet is available in 15 languages.

-On the websites of Agentschap Inburgering en Integratie (Dutch), Ciré (French) and ADDE (French) extensive legal information is made available on all aspects of the asylum procedure, reception conditions and detention.
+On the websites of Agentschap Inburgering en Integratie (Dutch), Ciré (French) and ADDE (French), extensive legal information is made available on all aspects of the asylum procedure, reception conditions and detention.